-These spelt flour chocolate chip cookies are better way to get your double chocolate cookie fix – they are made with coconut oil and no refined sugar.
+These Chocolate Spelt Cookies are better way to get your double chocolate cookie fix - they are made with coconut oil and no refined sugar.

 You may have noticed that I haven't posted any cookie recipes in a while on here.
 It's not that I don't like them anymore.
 I mean, seriously, we are talking coooookiiiies here.
 It's just that I have no self-control around them.

 Given the fact that I would be eating more of these than I should, I tried to make this batch of ooey gooey chocolate cookies as healthy as possible, while still having them taste amazing!!

 Let's start with the flour.
 There's no refined white flour here; instead I am using stone-ground spelt flour.
 I talked a little more about spelt in this post for spelt flour Irish Soda bread, so have a look there for more spelt information.
 In essence, it is a whole (ancient) grain flour and I am sure regular whole wheat flour could be used instead.
 Spelt is just so much better.

 Next we have sugar.
 Yup, can't do without it when making chewy cookies.
 But we don't need to use refined sugar.
 Liquid sweeteners (like honey or maple syrup) won't produce the texture I was looking for with these spelt chocolate chip cookies.
 So I used unrefined sugar instead.

 Now, there are many kinds of unrefined sugar, like raw sugar, coconut sugar or even maple sugar.
 I used demerara sugar.
 Which is real natural brown sugar.